alexgisby/MAuth/README.md

 Enable the userguide module in your Kohana and go to yoursite.com/guide/mauth.features

+## Important Info

+**MAuth's built in Models do not have any validation rules.
+This means you should set up what you want yourself!**

 ## License?

-MAuth is licensed under the MIT license, meaning you can do (almost) anything with it.
+MAuth is licensed under the [MIT license](http://www.opensource.org/licenses/mit-license.php), meaning you can do (almost) anything with it.
 Include it in commercial project, or open source ones.

 A mention is always nice, and if you use this module, let me know.
 That said, I provide this code with zero (0) warranty.
 If it breaks your wonder-project, sorry but it's your problem.